-Action potential can not be created at the postsynaptic terminals, this is due to:

-a -small number of Na+ voltage gated channels, which means high threshold. b-high number of Na+ voltage gated channels, which means high threshold c- small number of Na+ voltage gated channels, which means small threshold d- high number of Na+ voltage gated channels, which means small threshold
+- 1- Action potential cannot be created at the postsynaptic terminals, this is due to: - a -small number of Na+ voltage gated channels, which means high threshold. - b-high number of Na+ voltage gated channels, which means high threshold - c- small number of Na+ voltage gated channels, which means small threshold - d- high number of Na+ voltage gated channels, which means small threshold - 2- What's the type of Ca2+ channels that are found in the presynaptic area: - a-ligand gated channels c-voltage gated channels.

+b-mechanical gated channels

+d- symporters

-- 2- What's the type of Ca2+ channels that are found in the presynaptic area: a-ligand gated channels c-voltage gated channels. b-mechanical gated channels d- symporters - 3- Acetylcholine is an excitatory transmitter, what happens if we increase its concentration in the synaptic cleft? a-more probability of binding with postsynaptic receptors causing inhibition potential b-more probability of binding with postsynaptic receptors causing excitatory potential c- more probability of causing an action potential on the second neuron (postsynaptic neuron) d- both b and c. - 4- If we stimulate a neuron in the middle as shown in the picture, what happens? (note: this doesn't happen in human body)
+3- Acetylcholine is an excitatory transmitter, what happens if we increase its concentration in the synaptic cleft?

+a-more probability of binding with postsynaptic receptors causing an inhibitory potential b-more probability of binding with postsynaptic receptors causing an excitatory potential c-more probability of causing an action potential on the second neuron (postsynaptic neuron) d-both b and c.

+4- If we stimulate a neuron in the middle as shown in the picture, what happens? (note: this doesn't happen in human body)

-- a- Propagation will occur in the right side ( toward the axon terminals) - b- Propagation will occur in the left side (toward cell's body) - c- Propagation will occur in both directions. - d- No action potential would be generated (must start with hallok) - 5- Whats the direction of propagation a-to the right. - b-to the left - 6- Which of the following is NOT found in dendrodentritic synapses: - a-Na+ voltage gated channels - b- Na+ ligand gated channels. - c- Na+ leakage channels - d- all are present a-action potential can be formed through myelinated sheaths b-ions can move through the neuron in myelinated sheaths area. c- myelinated sheaths works as good conductors so current can flow rapidly through them d-ions can NOT move through myelinated sheaths area
+- a- Propagation will occur in the right side (toward the axon terminals) - b- Propagation will occur in the left side (toward cell's body) - c- Propagation will occur in both directions. - d- No action potential would be generated (must start with hillock) - 5- What's the direction of propagation? a-to the right. b-to the left in dendrodendritic synapses but not normal synapses?

+6- Which of the following can be found

+a-Na+ voltage gated channels

+b- Gap Junctions.

+c- Na+ leakage channels

+d- all are present